de-ich/vws4ls-aaspe-plugin/README.md

 - a deep copy of all submodels from the existing AAS

 To execute the action, follow the following steps:
-- Select an AAS existing AAS in the *AASPE*
+- Select an existing AAS in the *AASPE*
 - Execute `Workspace -> Create... -> VWS4LS: Derive a new AAS for a different tier`
 - Fill in the required fields in the dialog
     - Name of the Derived AAS: The name of the new AAS to be created